Dayo Adedayo

-'Dayo Adedayo (born 1 July 1964) is a British-trained Nigerian documentary photographer, cultural anthropologist, and author.
+Oladayo Mukaila Adedayo, known as 'dayo Adedayo (born 1 July 1964) is a British-trained Nigerian documentary photographer, cultural anthropologist, and author.
 He is the author of Nigeria 2.0, a book that documents the story behind many important places in Nigeria.
-Within a space of 17 years, Adedayo has travelled and documented 36 states in Nigeria.
+Over the span of more than two decades, Adedayo has travelled across and documented all 36 states in the country.

 Education

 Adedayo had his primary education in Nigeria at Children's Home School, Molete, Ibadan, Oyo State, and Moslem Primary School, Idofe, Oke-Ife, Ijebu Ife, Ogun State.
 He passed his secondary school certificate at Ijebu Ife Community Grammar School.
 He went on to study Photography Arts at Westminster College and the University of Westminster, U.K. He is the author of Rivers State Our Proud Heritage, Tour Nigeria, and Lagos State, A Visual Portrait.
 He has archived more than 4 million images of Nigeria.